-2. (Ongoing and
+(Ongoing and revised)

 temperature gauge and add water to it because it needs a radiator.
 It must

 be replaced soon or we could lose the engine.

 (I now plan to fully restore this bus or sell it and replace it with the